seapoe1809/Health_server/README.md

     cd Health_server

-Now install 'distro' and subsequently run Setup.
+**Step 2:** Now install 'distro' and subsequently run Setup.
 This should also start your Server.

     pip install pip-tools distro
     python3 setup_darna.py

-Once started the server should be active at port :3001.
+Once started, the server should be active at port :3001.
 The browser should auto launch and take you there.
 You could easily access on the home computer at http://localhost:3001 .The flask server when launched will give you the IP address at which it launched.
 You could now navigate to that http://your_ip_adddress:3001 with any mobile device and access the server.

 Go to the Information Card to change your password and familiarize yourself with Darnahi.
 Dont forget to Install Ollama and Mistral Nemo Model for full functionality